dsatizabal/cpuy-alu/README.md

 # Simple ALU

-Implements a ALU that can be used for a CPU implementation, intended to be used in a simple 8-bits CPU implementation to be sent for Tapeout with the [Dec 2023 Efabless shuttle](https://efabless.com/gf-180-open-mpw-shuttle-program)
+Implements an ALU that can be used for a CPU implementation, intended to be used in a simple 8-bits CPU to be sent for Tapeout in the [Dec 2023 Efabless shuttle](https://efabless.com/gf-180-open-mpw-shuttle-program)

 ## Inputs and Outputs description:

 - **clk**: input of CPU clock
 - **rst**: reset signal
 - **enable**: enables ALU for operation
-- **operation**: indicates the operation, see list below
+- **operation**: indicates the operation (see list below)
 - **op1**: operand 1
 - **op2**: operand 2
 - **cpu_carry**: current value of carry held by CPU